 Training and Teaching Tricks

-Training and teaching tricks are great ways to bond with your puppy while also providing and reinforcing good behavior.
+Training and teaching tricks are great ways to bond with your puppy while also providing mental stimulation and reinforcing good behavior.
 Start with basic obedience commands such as sit, stay, and come, and gradually progress to more advanced tricks like roll over or play dead.
 Use positive reinforcement and break the training sessions into short and focused sessions to keep your puppy engaged and excited to learn.
 Training together will not only strengthen your bond but also enhance your puppy's skills and confidence.

 Taking Walks and Exploring Together